Table of Contents

 Other Options

 The above 2 programs represent the absolute best ways to get good value on domestic redemptions.
-However, Alaska is not a transfer partner to the major bank currrencies and Turkish Airlines is only a transfer partner of Citi Thank You Points and Capital Miles.
+However, Alaska is not a transfer partner to the major bank currencies.
 Furthermore, sometimes a route is only served by one of the big 3 airlines, like Delta, which neither programs cover.
-I will list some alternative programs below that still allow you to use points on domestic redemptions.
+I will list other some alternative programs below that still allow you to use points on domestic redemptions.

 Delta: Air France Flying Blue can be used as an alternative for Delta redemptions.

 American, Alaska, JetBlue: Qatar Airways Avios (able to be transferred 1 to 1 from any avios program).
-Ok for short distance flights.
+It is alright for short distance flights.